nimaaghobadi/Neuroscientific-Foundations-of-Creativity-Ideation-and-Problem-Solving/README.md

 ---

 ## Abstract
 The study explores the neural underpinnings of creativity and ideation, focusing on brain regions and mechanisms associated with creative thinking and effective problem-solving.
-Practical cognitive enhancement strategies are presented, along with a critical analysis of current methodologies and future research recommendations.
+Practical cognitive enhancement strategies and a critical analysis of current methodologies and future research recommendations are presented.

 ---